jvilk/BrowserFS/README.md

 * Karma globally installed: `npm install -g karma`

-To run unit tests, simply run `grunt test` **(NOTE: This will launch multiple web browsers!)**.
+To run unit tests, simply run `grunt test`.
 You may need to change `build/karma.conf.js` if you do not have Chrome, Safari, Opera, and Firefox installed.

+`grunt coverage` will run the unit tests, and output code coverage information.

 ### License